 Be careful not to damage the tarp with sticks, shoes, rocks or shovels.
 The last thing you want is a hole in your rink.

 For good measure you may want to verify you have 90-degree angles and the proper length and width before finishing your frame.
-Remember the tarp will flow up and over the boards, which is why an extra 3-feet of tarp is needed.
+Remember the tarp will flow up and over the boards.

 If you encounter lower areas along your frame, find extra 2x4 boards or add some dirt under your grass to help level out the area of your yard the rink boards will sit on top of.